MRdima98/assignment/README.md

 ```
 /getTasksByUser?userID=<id>&limit=<number>&offset<number>
 ```
-Naturally each endpoint works without any param.
+Offset and limit are optional for both endpoints, while userID is needed.
 If your params are invalid it will return a 404.

 ## Frontend